dna-storage/hedges-soft-decoder/README.md

 	)
 ```

 You can find an example of using the standalone function in `./debug/hedges_ctc_debug.py`.
 The interface design was mostly driven to easily integrate with Bonito's handling of read information.
 We provide utilities in `./bonito/hedges_decode/hedges_decode_utils.py` that will iteratively generate and help package individual CTC score tensors for a set of reads into a single batch-tensor that is formatted for the functions `scores_arg` argument.
-Our port of the RODAN model to enable soft-decoder basecalling can be found at *link to RODAN-HEDGES link*.
+Our port of the RODAN model to enable soft-decoder basecalling can be found at https://github.com/dna-storage/RODAN-HEDGES.

 ## Development